Title IX: Learn more about Title IX at Springfield College

 To obtain a full list of resources, please visit our Resource Page.

-Q. What are interim remedies and how can I access them?
+Q. What are supportive measures and how can I access them?

-A. Interim remedies are measures taken to stabilize a situation, stop the gender-based misconduct, and support the people involved in an incident.
-Interim remedies could include, but are not limited to, academic modifications, such as a change in class schedule, taking an incomplete, dropping a course without penalty, attending a class remotely or other alternative means, providing an academic tutor, or extending deadlines for assignments.
-In addition, a change of housing assignment, work assignment, or work schedule are possible interim remedies.
+A. Supportive measures are measures taken to stabilize a situation, stop the gender-based misconduct, and support the people involved in an incident.
+Supportive measures could include, but are not limited to, academic modifications, such as a change in class schedule, taking an incomplete, dropping a course without penalty, attending a class remotely or other alternative means, providing an academic tutor, or extending deadlines for assignments.
+In addition, a change of housing assignment, work assignment, or work schedule are possible supportive measures.

-A complainant can access interim remedies without going through an investigation.
-Interim remedies are available before, during, and after a Title IX process.
+A complainant can access supportive measures without going through an investigation by contacting the deputy Title IX coordinator.
+Supportive measures are available before, during, and after a gender-based misconduct investigation or adjudication.

 Q. What happens financially and academically if I choose to take a leave of absence due to a sexual assault?